 An extension of Fast Company, CO.Design covers topics ranging from technology, business, consumer products, architecture, fashion through the lens of design.
 The publication is well curated and shows how businesses continually challenge and push the boundaries of human experiences.

 After an intense day at work, reading paragraphs of text is the last thing you’d want to do sometimes, even for regular bibliophiles.
-We’d be reading, but not absorbing - biologically speaking, our brain simply can’t focus.
-At times like these, I turn to publications that are focused more on visuals.
+We’d be reading, but not absorbing — our brain simply can’t focus.
+At times like these, we turn to publications that are focused more on visuals.

 This side project launched by Google is an app that offers bite-sized interactive lessons on a wide range of digital marketing topics.
 It boasts a beautiful flat UI card-based design and iconography that makes learning both simple and delightful.
 All it takes is just 5 minutes of your time to learn something new!

 For graphic design traditionalists, this place is full of eye candy.
 Brand New is a publication by Under Consideration, a graphic design firm that offers its opinions on corporate and brand identity work.
-Each opinion piece is almost like a photo essay that presentsi a visual transition of each rebranding work.
-I also love the Brutalist UI/UX design of the website!
+Each opinion piece is almost like a photo essay that presents a visual transition of each rebranding work.
+We also love the Brutalist UI/UX design of the website!

 This website is an intersection of tech and Internet culture-turned-entertainment.
-I generally like the way they cover topics such as Tech, Science, and Business (even Politics) in a light-hearted manner.
-Although in my opinion, the editors need to always keep themselves in check to avoid sounding too Buzzfeed-ish and overseasoning the articles with Internet culture jargons.
+We love the way they cover topics such as Tech, Science, and Business (even Politics) in a light-hearted manner.
+Although in our opinion, the editors need to always keep themselves in check to avoid sounding too Buzzfeed-ish and over-seasoning the articles with Internet culture jargons.

 Many of these multi-faceted publications cover a broad range of topics.
 Whether you’re a designer, a developer, copywriter, or even a salesperson, don’t discount out how relevant these publications could potentially be for you.
-I encourage you to subscribe to at least one of them, and read a little more for the remaining half of 2017.
+Do subscribe to at least one of them, and read a little more for what’s left of the year!

-If any of the reads have inspired and impacted you greatly, or if you’d like to add to the list above, let me know!
-I would love to hear from you at email@example.com .
+If any of the reads have inspired and impacted you greatly, or if you’d like to add to the list above, let us know!
+We would love to hear from you at email@example.com .
 Happy reading!